bytebase/bytebase.com-old/docs/en/reference/cli.md

 ...
 ```

 Say you want to add a `phone_no` column to the table `author`.
-This is a so-called **database migration** and we provide `bb migrate` to do so:
+This is a so-called **database migration** and you can use `bb migrate` to do so:
 ```bash
 $ bb migrate \
   --dsn mysql://user:passwd@localhost:3306/bytebase_test_todo \
   --command “ALTER TABLE author ADD COLUMN phone_no VARCHAR(15);”
 ```

-After migration, you can dump again to check if the migration has executed:
+After migration, you can dump again to check if the migration has executed successfully:
 ```bash
 $  bb dump --dsn mysql://root:passwd@localhost:3306/bytebase_test_todo --schema-only
 --